GoogleCloudPlatform/datashare-toolkit/client/README.md

     gcloud beta pubsub topics add-iam-policy-binding ${TOPIC_NAME} --member=serviceAccount:${SERVICE_ACCOUNT_NAME}@${PROJECT_ID}.iam.gserviceaccount.com --role='roles/editor'

 ### Create Pub/Sub Subscription:

-A Pub/Sub Subscription is utilzed for the Worker (pull) to process multicast messages from BQDS Injestion Multicast Service Set your **PULL\_SUBSCRIPTION\_NAME** if you have not already:
+A Pub/Sub Subscription is utilzed for the Worker (pull) to process multicast messages from BMC Service.
+This use-case would be for exposing the PubSub topic to a specific customer or end-user.
+You can create a separate service account for consumption, but for this tutorial, we will use the same one created above.

+Set your **PULL\_SUBSCRIPTION\_NAME** if you have not already:

     export PULL_SUBSCRIPTION_NAME=bqds-multicast-demo-listener;